 Electronic band, Kraftwerks were founded in 1970 in Dusseldorf, Germany.
 The band was set up by Ralf Hutter and Florian Schneider.
 A strictly electronic, minimalistic sound with melodies and vocals sung through a vocoder.
 The band are known as one of the most influential and important bands of electronic music.

 Ralf Hutter, the only original member is now joined by Fritz Hilpert, Henning Schmitz and Stefan Pfaffe.
 In 2008 the other founding member Florian Schneider left the band.

-Their first three albums were more free-form experimental rock without the pop hooks or the more disciplined strong structure of its later work.
-Their debut album, Kraftwerk, released in 1970, and Kraftwerk 2, released in 1972, were mostly exploratory jam music, played on a variety of traditional instruments including guitar, bass, drums, electric organ, flute and violin.
+Their first 2 albums were mostly exploratory jam music, played on a variety of traditional instruments including guitar, bass, drums, electric organ, flute and violin.
 Post-production modifications to these recordings were then used to distort the sound of the instruments, particularly audio-tape manipulation and multiple dubbings of one instrument on the same track.
-Connie Plank co-produced the first four Kraftwerk albums.
-Emil Schult has also collaborated on many releases, contributing both lyrics and graphics.

 Florian Schneider officially left the band in January 2009, though news of his departure was reported as early as April 2008.
 His place will be taken over by Stefan Pfaffe.

-Kraftwerk's influence has been incalculable.
 Hundreds of artists today in nearly every electronic music subgenres bear witness to their work.
-They are also reclusive, rarely giving interviews and making no media appearances.